 There are at least 2,000 species of termites in the world.
 Forty of these species can be found in the United States.
 They measure just about ¼ to ½ inches in length, yet they cause so many damages.
 They have straight bodies and short antennae.
 Their colors can be from light to brown.

 The Most Common Types Of Termites Found In The United States

 Right here, on our homes, there are four very common termites that some of you may be familiar with.
 Here they are:

-Formosan termites – This type of termites are very aggressive.
-They measure about 1/2 inches long.
+This type of termites are very aggressive.
+They measure about 1/2 inch long.
 As far as bringing damage to structures, they do it faster than any other termites simply because they multiply quickly.
 Formosan termites’ nests contain millions of termites.

-Dampwood termites – Dampwood termites are the opposite of dry wood termites in that they love high moisture.
-In terms of size, They are much larger than the subterranean termites.
+Dampwood termites are the opposite of dry wood termites in that they love high moisture.
+In terms of size, they are much larger than the subterranean termites.
 They are attracted to wood that is damaged by water.
 They also infest fallen lumber, logs, and tree branches that are on the ground.